dvandal/cryptonote-nodejs-pool/README.md

 "cnVariant": 1,
 "cnBlobType": 0,
-"includeHeight":false, /*true to include block.height in job to miner*/ "includeAlgo":"cn/wow", /*wownero specific change to include algo in job to miner*/	"includeAlgo":"cn/wow", /*wownero specific change to include algo in job to miner*/
+"includeHeight":false, /*true to include block.height in job to miner*/ "includeAlgo":"cn/wow", /*wownero specific change to include algo in job to miner*/ "isRandomX": true,
-"isRandomX": true,
 /* Logging */
 "logging": {